joannahuba/Covid-19-Analysis-Sweden/README.txt

+## Project Structure

+This repository contains an analysis of COVID-19-related data for Sweden (with some comparisons to other countries).
+All results are summarized in an interactive HTML report.

+###  report.html`
+An HTML file containing all generated plots and conclusions.

+###  Folder structure:

+- `csv/` – raw datasets used in the analysis
+- `images/` – output plots and visualizations
+- `scripts/` – Python scripts used to generate the plots
+  *(Script filenames correspond to the names of the plots they produce)*

+### Plots and sources
 1. ani_SWE_NOR_EUR_cases.gif
 Animation showing the trend of COVID-19 cases per one million people in Sweden, Europe, and the Nordic countries.
 -data: europe_avg.csv the table that contains statistics about new cases and deaths in european countries per 1mln.